You are here: HomeTibet Tours8 Days Nyingchi Peach Blossom Festival Tour

 Day 6 Lhasa City Tour (B)

-The Etiquette of Visiting Monastery: 1) you shouldn't wear short and uncover shoulders; 2) taking off your sunglasses and hat before entering the chapels; 3) taking photos is usually not allowed inside the chapels.
+The Etiquette of Visiting Monastery: 1) you shouldn't wear short and uncover shoulders; 2) taking off your sunglasses and hat before entering the monastery; 3) taking photos and videos are usually not allowed inside the monastery.

 Day 7 Lhasa Potala Palace (B)